SuhasShindeHub/python/day_6/01-Notes/Arithmetic Operators.md

 ## Introduction

 Arithmetic operators in Python allow you to perform basic mathematical calculations on numeric values.
-These operators include addition, subtraction, multiplication, division, and more.
+These operators include addition, subtraction, multiplication, division, & more.

 ## List of Arithmetic Operators